 A five-fold increase of regularly used inhaled glucocorticoids at the start of worsening symptoms known as the yellow zone has not shown to prevent severe exacerbations.[25]
 However, quadrupling the dose may be beneficial for adolescents and adults.[26]

-Telemedicine, a rapidly growing trend in healthcare, can be used for controlling reactive airway symptoms and reduce the number of emergency room visits by improving adherence to therapy.[21]
-Symptoms and spirometry readings can be communicated through telephone, web-based systems and phone apps.
-Novel technologies such as a digital stethoscope and high resolution cameras can be used to gather information.
+Telemedicine can be used to control reactive airway symptoms and reduce the number of emergency department (ED) visits by improving adherence to therapy.[27]
+Symptoms and spirometry readings can be communicated through telephone, web-based systems, and phone apps.
+Novel technologies such as a digital stethoscope and high-resolution cameras can be used to gather information.

 Provide oxygen during transport, cardiorespiratory monitoring and pulse oximetry, beta-agonist nebulization, and intravenous access if the patient is in moderate-to-severe respiratory distress.
 Subcutaneous terbutaline or epinephrine may be considered if severe distress and very poor air movement are present.